sabidhasan/compsci/CS61A/9_scheme.md

 ## Lecture 24 - Scheme

 The most fundamental concept of programming is that of an interpreter - a program, which is just text, is only given meaning via another program, which is the interpreter.

-This idea is built up using **Scheme**, which is a dialect of **Lisp** (one of the oldest programming languages).
+This idea is built up using **Scheme**, which is a dialect of **Lisp** (the second oldest programming language after Fortran).

-Scheme programs consist of primitives and combinations:
+Scheme programs consist of primitives which are base values, and call expressions, which are essentially functions:

 - **Primitives**: 2, 3.3, true, +, ...
-- **Combinations**: `(quotient 10 2)` or `(not true)`
+- **Call Expressions**: `(quotient 10 2)` or `(not true)`
+- **Special Forms**, discussed below

-Call expressions include an operator and operands in parentheses.
-Functions in schema are called **procedures**.
+Call expressions include an operator and zero or more operands in parentheses.
+Scheme uses **prefix notation**.
+Functions in Scheme are called **procedures**.
 Spacing is entirely optional in Scheme/Lisp.

 Some common built in functions: